crazylafo/AE_tl_Letterbox/README.md

 The plugin has some parameters :
 - select the ratio a preset list or costum the value (from 0 to 10)

--change the color
+- change the color

--generate the letterbox on a transparent layer
+- generate the letterbox on a transparent layer

--Transform the picture begind the ratio (not andvaible in transparent mode)
+- Transform the picture begind the ratio (not andvaible in transparent mode)

--In After Effect only, the plugin can detect the ratio of the target layer
+- In After Effect only, the plugin can detect the ratio of the target layer

 # Interface of the plugin
 ![Alt text](./docs/images/interface.PNG)